 When my friend flew out of Tokyo, he went to Narita International Airport (NRT).
 His flight, however, left from Haneda Airport (HND).
 Haneda has been in the news recently due to its major expansion.
 The airport is located much closer to the city of Tokyo and will continue to gain in popularity.

 Choosing an Airport

 Many times, the choice of airport is made because of airline preference.
 As I mentioned above, if I want to fly on Southwest, I choose Midway.

 Sometimes, though, choosing an airline may still give the option of more than one airport.
 Delta flies out of both Chicago airports.
 United flies out of both Seattle area airports.
 In cities like Tokyo, many airlines fly out of both airports.

 When we flew from London to Ireland on Ryanair, we had a choice of different airports.
 We researched to choose the most convenient and cost effective one.

-Although I wasn’t happy that my friends had issues with their flights, their problems reminded me to be extra careful when booking my own flights.
+Although I wasn’t happy that my friends had issues with their flights, their problems serve as a reminder for me to be extra careful when booking my own flights.
 I’m planning a trip to Seattle next summer.
 Although either airport might work for my plans, I need to be sure to schedule a rental car or figure out transportation from the correct one.